1.4.32 Internal Control Review Program

 4. Policy Owner: The CFO, Office of Internal Controls (IC), is responsible for this IRM.

-5. Program Owner: Internal Reviews, Internal Control Review program, promotes knowledge management and sharing of internal controls throughout the Service by reviewing, testing, measuring and reporting on various controls.
+5. Program Owner: Internal Reviews, Internal Control Review program, promotes knowledge management and sharing of internal controls throughout the IRS by reviewing, testing, measuring and reporting on various controls.

 6. Primary Stakeholder: This IRM and its related procedures apply to the entire IRS workforce.
 It is incumbent upon the program owners to evaluate the effectiveness of their programs.
 The term “program” in this IRM includes processes, projects, operations and any supporting activities.